rtgodwin/rtgodwin.github.io/_pages/tavern2.md

 - Win your bet.
 - A guy with some fancy darts steps up.

-> One half-orc draws his sword: ``say that again''.
+> One half-orc draws his sword: "say that again".
+"Your mother was a pig-faced scumbreed savage."
 Attacks.
 What do you do?

 - Someone needs to inevitably die.
 - The tavern freezes in anticipation.